 Readiness to Learn

-Readiness for school measures the percentage of children that are assessed as ready to learn when they enter kindergarten.
+Readiness to learn measures the percentage of children that are assessed as ready to learn when they enter kindergarten.

 Why This Matters

-EDI scores are important for assessing childhood readiness for school, providing an indication of children’s learning in their first five years of life at home.
+EDI scores are important for assessing childhood readiness to learn, providing an indication of children’s learning in their first five years of life at home.
 Basically, children who come to school without the essential skills, abilities, and attitudes for learning attain poorer education levels (Janus et al., 2007).

 Access to EDI results helps communities make informed decisions about how to support the development of their children so that all children fully benefit from their first school experiences (Healthy Child Manitoba (HCM), 2009).
 Increasingly, EDI data is being used to identify areas of special need, to plan and locate timely interventions such as early childhood programs and to guide broad policy development (Janus et al., 2007).